Skip to content

 The fillets will primarily be of Russian and Norwegian origin.
 You may not use the tolerance rule at a subsequent point.

 Note that if the finished fish fillets displayed in Figure 2 are frozen in blocks or individually, it will not be possible to use the tolerance rule.
 This is because freezing is not regarded as a manufacturing process.
-If the goods are processed further (for example, into fish fingers), it is possible to mix in Russian fillet that corresponds to 10% of the value of the finished product (see Figure 3).
+If the goods are processed further (for example, into fish fingers), it is possible to mix in Russian fillet that corresponds to 10 % (the EEA agreement) of the value of the finished product (see Figure 3).

 Even if we have based these examples on fillet production, the principle of applying the tolerance rule is the same for all type of finished product.